truj1ll0/mkdocs-help-center/docs/beta-and-lighthouse/current-programs.md

 These programs are currently in beta or coming soon.
 Sign up to participate or join the waitlist.

+### Campaign Insights

+**Current status:** Closed beta

+Campaign Insights provides an in-depth overview of your Classy campaign’s performance, including: transaction amounts, amount raised by time, one-time vs. recurring donations, and performance metrics such as conversion rate and donor covered fee rate.

 ### Classy Live: Bulk import attendees

 **Current status:** Coming soon